ITV4: Launch

 ITV4's launch night was on Freeview channel 30.
 Although it was broadcast on the Astra 2D satellite used by Sky, so users could manually tune it in.
 It was launched on Sky channel 120, after ITV2 and ITV3 in the listings, on 1 November.
 Prior to this date, some sporting content was simulcast on Men & Motors in an ITV4 on M&M strand.
-It officially launched with Real Betis v Chelsea in the UEFA Champions League (Liverpool v Anderlecht was on ITV1 at the same time), the UKTV premiere of Kojak, and the film Carlito's Way.
+It officially launched with Real Betis v Chelsea in the UEFA Champions League (Liverpool v Anderlecht was on ITV1 at the same time), the UK premiere of Kojak, and the film Carlito's Way.

 Subsidiary channels

 ITV4 +1

 In late October 2008, it was announced that a timeshifted (+1) version of ITV4 would be launched by the end of the year.
 ITV4 +1 was launched on Sky on 1 December 2008, on Freesat on 9 December 2008 and on Virgin Media on 25 March 2010.
-It was delisted from Sky on 11 January 2011, due to the launch of ITV1 +1 (now known as ITV +1) taking up space on the EPG; the channel is still available on Freesat and Virgin.
+It was delisted from Sky on 11 January 2011, due to the launch of ITV1 +1 taking up space on the EPG; the channel is still available on Freesat and Virgin.
 The channel was restored on 1 June 2012.

 ITV4 HD

 A high-definition simulcast of ITV4, ITV4 HD, was launched on 15 November 2010 alongside the sister channel, ITV3 HD on Sky.
 The channel was initially available through Sky's pay subscription service in a non-exclusive deal, before being added to Virgin Media's service on 14 March 2013.
-ITV4 HD's high definition content includes films, and sports events which currently include British Touring Car Championship, Tour de France, horse racing, snooker, darts (including the UK Open and the Players Championship Finals) and French Open tennis as well as highlights of other sporting events and content from the ITV Sport archives.
+ITV4 HD's high definition content includes films, and sports events which currently include British Touring Car Championship, Tour de France, horse racing, snooker and darts (including the UK Open and the Players Championship Finals) as well as highlights of other sporting events and content from the ITV Sport archives.

 On 1 November 2022, in the lead up to the launch of ITVX and as part of the 18th anniversary of ITV3 and 17th anniversary of ITV4, the encryption was dropped on ITV4 HD at around 11am that day and so became free to air.
 Later that day, Freesat data had been added to ITV4 HD, indicating that the channel will be made available on Freesat soon.
 On 8 November 2022 the HD version replaced the SD version on Freesat channel 117.
+In January 2023, As part of a EPG clean up for HD Channels, Virgin Media moved ITV4 HD from channel 176 to channel 118 to make the channel free to all Virgin Customers.